RichardCharman/Octocat/QUESTION1.md

-Explain what git clone does, in your own words
+git clone will clone a github repository onto your local machine, creating a directory and copying any files held on the github repo.